 - Sign up with a CDN service.
 There are many, some expensive, some cheap or even free, or services that only bill used bandwidth, which make them nice for smaller sites.

 - Configure the CDN in Joomla, usually using an extension.

 As an alternative, you can choose a webhost that offers CDN functionality through their Cpanel.
-Siteground.com is an example, where you can switch on the CDN without any configuration in Joomla.
+Siteground.com is an example, where you can switch on the CDN (by Cloudflare) without any configuration in Joomla.

 When selecting a CDN, check their reputation in the forums, their price, and any possible conflicts they could have with Joomla.
 Also check any requirements they might have.
 An example is CloudFlare, which forces you to have a website accessible through www-.
 Much used services are:

 - KeyCDN: Easy to implement and quite cheap for smaller sites ($0.04 for the first 10TB).
 Recommended, and used on this site.